Heat Safe Summer Sport

 Initiative Summary: Describe your initiative in one sentence

-HeatSafe Summer Sport is creating a climate-resilient youth wellbeing model that connects schools, libraries, leisure centres and community partners to support young people during periods of extreme heat.
+HeatSafe Summer Sport is a youth-led climate resilience initiative that uses libraries, schools and leisure centres as trusted hubs to help young people stay active, safe and connected during extreme heat.

 Challenge Focus: What topic does your initiative most directly relate to?